OWASP/Go-SCP/CONTRIBUTING.md

 This will apply your change on both `develop` and `master` branches.

 As you can see, until now there were no commits to the `master` branch.
 Great!
-This is reserved for `releases`, when the work is ready to become publicly available, the project owner will do the release.
+This is reserved for `releases`.
+When the work is ready to become publicly available, the project owner will do the release.

-While in the development stage, you can live preview your work.
+While in the development stage, you can live-preview your work.
-To get Git Book tracking file changes and to live preview your work, you just need to run the following command on a shell session
+To get Git Book tracking file changes and to live-preview your work, you just need to run the following command on a shell session

 ```shell